 Fresh recipes

 You can choose from 5 different fresh recipes for your furry friend: Beef with Sweet Potatoes, Chicken with Carrots, Turkey with Blueberries, Lamb with Cranberries, and Pork with Apples.
-Ollie's fresh dog foods
+Ollie's 5 fresh meal options in differently colored bowls

 The beef recipe is a well-rounded meal for most dogs.
-It includes beef along with beef kidneys and livers as protein sources, which are great to fuel an active dog or growing pup.
+It includes beef along with beef kidneys and livers as protein sources, which are great for fueling an active dog or growing pup.
 Potatoes, sweet potatoes, peas, and spinach add fiber, vitamins, and antioxidants.

 The chicken recipe is a great choice if your pup is a picky eater or has a sensitive tummy.
-It includes chicken and chicken livers for protein, carrots, spinach, cranberries for fiber and vitamins, and rice for a gentle source of carbs.
+It includes chicken and chicken livers for protein and cranberries for fiber and vitamins.
+There are also carrots, spinach, and rice for a gentle source of carbs.

 The turkey recipe includes a light and lean protein source for muscle building, namely turkey breast.
 Kale, carrots, and blueberries add vitamins and fiber, while pumpkin is a grain-free carb source.
 This recipe is also low in calories, so it’s great for dogs that need to lose some weight.